opendilab/DI-engine-docs/source/02_algo/model_based_rl_eng.rst

 ######################################

 Model-Based Reinforcement Learning (Model-Based RL) is an important branch of reinforcement learning.
-The agent learns an environmental dynamics model through information interacting with the environment, and then uses the model to generate data to optimize action strategies, or use the model for planning.
+The agent learns a dynamics model by interacting with the environment and then uses the model to generate data to optimize policy or use the model for planning.
-Model-Based RL methods first let the agent learn the environment dynamics model from the data obtained by interacting with the environment, and then use the environment model to generate a large number of virtual samples, thereby reducing the number of interactions with the real environment.
-Therefore, the sample utilization efficiency can be naturally improved.
+The Model-Based RL method first learns a dynamics model from the data obtained by interacting with the environment and then uses the dynamics model to generate a large number of simulated samples.
+In this way, the number of interactions with the real environment will be reduced, or in other words, the sample efficiency can be greatly improved.

 .. image:: ./images/model-based_rl.png
   :align: center
   :scale: 55%

 The environment model can generally be abstracted mathematically into a state transition function and a reward function.
-After learning the environment model, ideally, the agent does not need to interact with the real environment, but only in the simulated environment, which maximizes the cumulative discount reward through the RL algorithm to obtain the optimal policy.
+In the ideal case, the agent does not need to interact with the real environment anymore after learning the dynamics model.
+The agent can now query the dynamics model to produce simulated samples, by which the cumulative discount reward can be maximized to obtain the optimal policy.

 Problem Definition and Research Motivation
 ----------------------------------------------

-In general, the problems of Model-Based RL research can be divided into two categories: one is how to learn an accurate environment model, and the other is how to use the environment model for policy optimization.
+In general, the problems of Model-Based RL research can be divided into two categories: how to learn an accurate dynamics model, and how to use the dynamics model for policy optimization.

 **How to build an accurate environment model?**